elastic/support-diagnostics/README.md

 #### Diagnostic Types

-Elasticseach and Logstash each have three distinct execution modes available when running the diagnostic.
+Elasticseach, Kibana, and Logstash each have three distinct execution modes available when running the diagnostic.

  <table>
  <thead>